perseids-project/perseids_docs/capitains/discussions.md

 - FullText Search
 - Curated references (If this is not done by main CTS specs)
 - ?

+Comments from @balmas
+- do we also want to consider the CTS-X extensions from Perseids, which include read/write features for CTS data (e.g PutPassage)?

 ## CTS XQuery Wrapper
 Another part to work for would be to build an xQuery tunnel application which could take care, in REST manner OR in current ?request= manner, of querying the database, caching and allow enhancement on the scaling front.